huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_data_key.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the keys.
+If omitted, the provider-level region will work as default.

 * `key_id` - (Required) The globally unique identifier for the key.
     Changing this gets the new data encryption key.